13 Best Budget-Friendly Hotels In San Diego (An Instagram Tour)

 Location: Gaslamp Quarter

 Also in the center of San Diego’s cherished downtown, the historic Ramada (also fondly known as the St. James Hotel) puts you within walking distance of all the key Gaslamp restaurants and attractions.
 Its building was built in 1913 and has been restored to preserve its Victorian era roots.
 As an older addition to the Gaslamp quarter, rooms will be slightly more dated than the newer modern selections.
 It is also right next door to Brian’s 24, one of San Diego’s most popular 24-hour restaurants.
-If you’re flying in, make sure to take advantage of their complimentary airport shuttle.Book Now
+If you’re flying in, make sure to take advantage of their complimentary airport shuttle.Book on Ramada

 Homewood Suites by Hilton San Diego Downtown/Bayside